- Game Parts & Supplies

 Connectors: It is very common to find burned, scorched, dirty, or otherwise damaged connectors in these aging games and most have to be replaced and overhauled completely to bring back reliability to the game.
 Check power supply connectors and connectors going onto the right side of the solenoid driver board to ensure all are in good condition and no signs of scorching or overheating are present.
 If so, replace the connectors.
 See our article on Bally & Stern Solenoid Driver Board Modifications for further details and recommendations.

 C23 Filter Capacitor: Probably the most common cause of game resets or lock-ups, this capacitor is mounted near the top center of the solenoid driver board and is usually an original part in most of these 25+ year-old games and should be replaced if it looks like it's been there for some time.
 This capacitor can dry up inside over time and cause voltage to drop on the 5vdc logic line, which can cause the CPU to quit or reset.
 A bad cap can also allow excessive AC current ripple to get into the electronics and cause all kinds of other problems.
-We have new C23 Capacitor Kits available on our Electronic Parts page.
+We have new C23 Capacitor Kits available- click here for more info.

 Poor Chip/Socket Connections on MPU Board: Also a very common cause of game lock-ups, especially in the early Bally and Stern games that used the AS-2518-17 Bally MPU board, or the MPU-100 Stern MPU board.
 These boards had very poor quality chip sockets installed on them which after aging all these years have become notorious for developing intermittent poor connections between the chip and the socket.